Medically reviewed by Drugs.com. Last updated on Feb 16, 2022.

 Pharmacologic Class: Histone Deacetylase Inhibitor

-Romidepsin injection is used to treat certain types of cancer of the white blood cells called cutaneous T-cell lymphoma (CTCL) and peripheral T-cell lymphoma (PTCL).
-This medicine is used in patients with CTCL and PTCL who have already been treated with other medicines.
+Romidepsin injection is used to treat a certain type of cancer of the white blood cells called cutaneous T-cell lymphoma (CTCL) in patients who have received at least 1 previous treatment.

 This medicine is to be given only by or under the direct supervision of a doctor.